testcraftsman/testpool/docs/source/quickstart.rst

 In order for Testpool to manage VMs, Hypervisor information is registered with Testpool along with a VM template.

 Create a VM on the KVM hypervisor called test.template and keep it shutdown.
-Now create a testpool profile given the IP address and name of the VM template.
+Now create a Testpool profile given the IP address and name of the VM template.
 Since we're running on the hypervisor, the IP address is localhost.

 Where hypervisor-ip is replaced with the actual Hypervisor IP address.
-While running testpool on the hypervisor, use the tpl CLI to create a test pool profile::
+While running Testpool on the hypervisor, use the tpl CLI to create a test pool profile::

   ./bin/tpl profile add example kvm qemu:///system test.template 3